Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots

 Consequently, its applicability for secondary tasks such as obstacle avoidance or spatial separation from the human operator remains ambiguous.
-In this work, we formulate a general safety-aware controller for any $n\geq3$ quadrotors that exploit the additional system redundancy at the control level, allowing the system to achieve some secondary tasks, such as avoiding obstacles or keeping a safe distance among robots and human operators.
+In this work, we formulate a human-aware controller for any $n\geq3$ quadrotors that exploit the additional system redundancy at the control level, allowing the system to achieve some secondary tasks, such as avoiding obstacles, inter-robot separation or keeping a safe distance among robots and human operators.

 However, since the above methods are designed to control the payload's pose explicitly, it is essential to have a reasonable estimation of the payload's states (i.e., pose and twists) to be fed back into the controller to have a good tracking performance of the payload's pose.
 Some estimation approaches can recover the payload pose in~\cite{gengJGCD2020,bulka2022outdoortransportation}, but they rely on GPS and, therefore, cannot be employed in indoor environments or areas where the GPS signal is shadowed.
 Conversely, in our previous work~\cite{guanrui2021ral}, we tackle the payload pose inference problem using onboard vision sensors and IMU to obtain closed-loop control of the payload pose.